holywyvern/qgf/README.md

 At the moment, only works on windows... sorry

 You will need visual studio 2010, sorry again...
 My compilation steps were rushed... and out of my scope...

+You will need tinyxml2 on the libg folder on the editor, also wx widgets...